BachFugue/Discover_Kalispell_Map/README.md

 # Discover_Kalispell_Map
 ------------------------

 DK Map is a WordPress plugin for an interactive svg map that shows cool things to do in the Kalispell MT area.
+For the live demo, visit http://discoverkalispell.com

 ## Libraries
 The plugin is built on the following libraries.